About the LPSC

 Louisiana State Dockets

-Decisions at the Louisiana Public Service Commission (LPSC) are generally made through a docketed process, allowing for public involvement.
-Just about anyone can involved, but there is a process to get on the list.
+Decisions at the Louisiana Public Service Commission (PSC) are generally made through a docketed process, allowing for public involvement.

 Get a quick breakdown of who is considered a stakeholder, how to intervene, and more.
-For reminders and updates about LPSC meetings, visit our Take Action page and follow us on social media @all4energy.
+For reminders and updates about PSC meetings, visit our Take Action page and follow us on social media @all4energy.

 Who Is Considered A Stakeholder?

 A Stakeholder is any entity or individual that has a vested interest in the docket.
-That could include a housing organization concerned about impacts of utility costs on affordable housing, a neighborhood group interested in community solar or opposed to a new gas plant in their community, even an individual utility customer has a vested interest in what their utility is doing, or being required to do by the LPSC.
+That could include a housing organization concerned about impacts of utility costs on affordable housing, a neighborhood group interested in community solar or opposed to a new gas plant in their community, even an individual utility customer has a vested interest in what their utility is doing, or being required to do by the PSC.

 How To Intervene